numbats/learnr/slides/chapter_1_02_RStudio_basics.md

 <img src="chapter1/chapter1-02/RStudio_package.png" style="display: block; margin: auto;" />

+Notes:

-Note: To check what packages you already have, go to the `Packages` window on the bottom right.
+To check what packages you already have, go to the `Packages` window on the bottom right.

 If you are not sure whether you have the packages or not, you could also type in the package name in the search bar to see if you have already